Costava/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 Online rock-paper-scissors game.
-Requires [Node](https://nodejs.org).
+Requires [Node](https://nodejs.org) to play.

-Start game in console with `node PlayRPS.js`
+Start in a console with `node rock-paper-scissors.js`

-`Menu.js` must be in the same directory.
 The host may need to forward a port.